-Buffalo Sauce is a hot sauce, whose origin is from Buffalo (surprisingly) a city in the state of New York.
-It was 1964, the owner of the Anchor Bar, Teressa Bellissimo, had a gang of hungry children around her and a very limited selection of ingredients.
-So she did what the best chefs do: she unleashed the creative side of her.
-She combined hot sauce, garlic, salt, and butter and fried some chicken wings, tossed the wings in her special sauce, and then fried them.
+Buffalo Sauce is a hot sauce, whose origin is from Buffalo (surprisingly).
+It was 1964, the owner of the Anchor Bar, Teressa Bellissimo, had a gang of hungry children around her and limited ingredients.
+So she did what the best chefs do: she unleashed her creative side.
+She combined hot sauce, garlic, salt, and butter and fried some chicken wings, tossed the wings in her special sauce, and then fried them again.
 The boys loved the new invention and the next day spicy wings were on the menu at the bar.

 Buffalo sauce is spicy, sour and sweet at the same time.
-The addition of melted butter gives it a creamy buttery flavor, a flavor profile not often found in chutney.
+The addition of melted butter gives it a creamy flavor, a flavor profile not often found in hot sauce.
 The most traditional type of chili in this type of sauce is the cayenne.
 Cayenne peppers are used very often and are especially popular when dried and used as chili powder or chili flakes to add flavor to recipes or sprinkle over the final dish.
 The Cayenne provides a decent level of heat, sitting between 30k and 50k on the Scoville scale.
-They are long, tapering peppers 10 to 25 cm long, usually slender, mostly red in color, often with a curved tip and somewhat wavy skin.
-They have a large number of varieties such as the “cow horn”, “Joe’s long” and “Thomas Jefferson cayenne”.